 Where payment is overdue in whole or in part for any of the Products, 3-DM or its nominee may (without prejudice to any of its other rights) enter the Customer’s premises or any other place where the Products are stored by the Customer and recover or resell the Products without being liable for any loss or damage caused.

-The Customer grants to 3-DM an irrevocable authority to enter the Customer’s premises to recover the Products, provided that 3-DM may only recover and resell such quantity of the Products which is sufficient to pay all the Customer’s unpaid liabilities in respect of the Products and cost of resale.
+The Customer grants to 3-DM an irrevocable authority to enter the Customer’s premises to recover the Products, provided that 3-DM may only recover and resell such quantity of the Products which is sufficient to pay all of the Customer’s unpaid liabilities in respect of the Products and cost of resale.

 The Customer may resell the Products before title has passed to it only on the following conditions: